jojosam90/imagesegmentation/README.md

 ### What’s similar between Mask R-CNN and Faster R-CNN?

 - Both Mask R-CNN and Faster R-CNN have a branch for classification and bounding box regression.
-- Both use ResNet 101 architecture to extract features from image.
+- Both use **ResNet 101 architecture (Backbone Model)** to extract features maps from image.
-- Both use Region Proposal Network(RPN) to generate Region of Interests(RoI)
+- Both use **Region Proposal Network(RPN)** to generate Region of Interests(RoI).This basically predicts if an object is present in that region (or not).
+In this step, we get those regions or feature maps which the model predicts contain some object.
+- The regions obtained from the RPN might be of different shapes.A pooling layer and convert all the regions to the same shape.
+Next, these regions are passed through a fully connected network so that the class label and bounding boxes are predicted.

 ### How does Mask R-CNN work?